daasfab/EclipsedApocalypse/README.md

 Hi dear reader!
 A quick note that I just changed the name of the game from "Fear the Unknown" to "Eclipsed Apocalypse".
 This is a small update, and is noted here just to let you know in case you stumble upon the old name in places, where I did not get the chance to change it yet.

+- Animations of NPCs and the Main Character within the game and cutscenes, will be made using Mixamo's rigged animation models.
+I will apply them to the characters' 3D models, which are made in Blender.

 ---

 ## 📖 The Story... (in progress)